 Sky City restaurant

-Find out more information about the reopening of the iconic Sky City restaurant.
+Find out more information about the reopening of the iconic Skycity restaurant in the Space Needle.

-For Seattle visitors looking for a dinner reservation at the Sky City restaurant in the Space Needle, it appears they’ll have to wait until at least Memorial Day 2018 and maybe even longer.
+For Seattle visitors looking for a dinner reservation at the Sky City restaurant in the Space Needle, it appears they’ll have to wait.
 The Space Needle has been undergoing a $100 million renovation that will add floor to ceiling windows to the observation deck and the world’s first rotating glass floor in the restaurant.
 Although the restaurant was originally planned to open earlier this spring, construction delays have been blamed for the pushback.
 Guests at hotels near Space Needle neighborhoods should know they can still, however, visit the partially opened observation deck.
 Plans for summer openings of a cafe and lounge are also still in place.

 The Space Needle’s original blueprints, which were drawn up in the early 60’s, were unable to be fulfilled due to their futuristic outlook and the lack of technology to carry out the plans.
 2013 saw the establishment of the Century Project, a privately funded, multiyear venture tasked with renovating the observation deck, restaurant and internal systems.
 The project hopes to reveal the tower’s internal structure as originally proposed in the 60s.
 It also plans to achieve LEED Silver certification through the use of innovative, environmentally sensitive materials.